justanothercell/kommando/docs/src/first_steps/copy_clone.md

 }
 ```

+---

-There are 3 way of resolving this issue, dependign on whether you want linake or not:
+There are 3 way of resolving this issue, depending on whether you want linake or not:

 ## 1. Taking a reference (full link)
 This is recommended when you actually want to work on the same value, i.e. when passing to a method